efcore/EFCoreDemos/README.md

 The compiled query demo requires the AdventureWorks database installed on an instance of SQL Server.
 All the other demos are self-contained.

+The location of these demos may change in the future.
+Save a bookmart to https://aka.ms/efcoredemos which should be updated.